rfo909/CFT/README.md

 ## Script library

-A library of CFT scripts exists, offering various utility functionality.
+A library of CFT scripts offers various utility functionality.

 In fact, several of the system commands are implemented using CFT script.
 An example is the "edit" shell-like command:

 ```
 edit somefile.txt
 ```

-The Java code parses this, and if the file exists, it looks up the following line in the CFT.props file:
+The Java code parses this, then looks up the following definition in the CFT.props file:

 ```
 mEdit = Lambda { P(1)=>file if(file==null, Lib:GetLastResultFile, file) => file Lib:e(file) }